percona/pmm-doc/docs/get-started/backup/restore_MongoDB_backups.md

     Make sure not to run pbm backup from the new environment while the Percona Backup for MongoDB config is pointing to the remote storage location of the original environment.

 ### Restoring from a sharded cluster
 PMM supports creating  physical backups straight from the UI, and PMM will handle the backup process end-to-end.
-However, restoring such artifacts is currenlty possibile only via Percona Backup for MongoDB.
+However, restoring such artifacts is currenlty possibile only via te CLI, using Percona Backup for MongoDB.

 For information on restoring sharded backups, check the [PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html)